USS Seadragon (SS-194): Eleventh patrol, September – November 1944

 On the night of 21 October and the morning of 22 October, the group went after an enemy warship formation led by an aircraft carrier.
 At 06:15 on 24 October, Shark reported a contact, and Seadragon headed for the scene.
 At 07:30, the contact was sighted through the high periscope, but it proved too distant.
 At 09:20, Seadragon sighted three enemy merchantmen in a loose column with a torpedo boat destroyer and an airplane as escorts.
 At 10:55, she launched four torpedoes at the lead freighter.

 The first torpedo broached and ran erratic, alerting the escort which started for Seadragon.
 Seadragon rigged for depth charging.
 Soon thereafter, two torpedo explosions were heard, and, at 11:01, the first of eight depth charges was dropped.
 At 11:54, Seadragon went to periscope depth.
 The escort was milling around picking up survivors 4 mi astern.
 The remaining merchant ships were ahead of the submarine and making only two or three knots.
 As Seadragon prepared to fire again, the destroyer rejoined the formation.
 At 11:14, Seadragon fired four more torpedoes.
 Three hits were observed.
 The submarine's second target of the day sank in less than two minutes.

 Seadragon went deep.
 Fifteen depth charges followed.
 At 13:10, the submarine returned to periscope depth.
 The deck of the sole remaining freighter was crowded.
 The freighter was smoking heavily and moving slowly.
 The escort circled the freighter.
 At 14:04, Seadragon fired.
 The first torpedo tore off the freighter's bow.
 The rest of the ship went under quickly.
 At 14:05, the first of 25 depth charges was dropped.

-Postwar examination of Japanese records identified the sunken ships as the cargo ship, Eiko Maru, and the passenger-cargomen Taiten Maru and Kokuryu Maru.
+Postwar examination of Japanese records identified the sunken ships as the cargo ship, Eiko Maru, and the passenger-cargo ships Taiten Maru and Kokuryu Maru.

 At 18:58, Seadragon tried unsuccessfully to raise Shark.
 She had been sunk after attacking the contact of her 06:15 transmission.

 On 26 October, Seadragon headed toward Luzon.
 On 27 and 28 October, she searched for downed aviators; and, on 29 October, she was ordered to return to Midway.